RickStrahl/MarkdownMonster/README.md

 * Text Snippet Expansion with C# Code via [Snippets Addin](https://github.com/RickStrahl/Snippets-MarkdownMonster-Addin)
 * Embed Emojii
 * Smart, unobtrusive toolbar and shortcut key helpers
+* Snippet expansion from text templates
 * Many Editor customization options

 ### Output and Selections
-* Save Markdown output as raw or packaged HTML
+* Save rendered output to raw or packaged HTML
+* Save rendered output to PDF
+* Copy Markdown selection as HTML
 * Paste HTML text as Markdown
-* Copy Markdown selection as HTML
 * Open rendered output in your favorite Web browser
-* Save rendered output to HTML
-* Save rendered output to PDF
-* Print rendered output to the printer
+* Print rendered output to the printer or PDF driver
 * Generate and embed document Table of Contents

 ### Theme Support
 * Dark and Light application themes
+* Customizable Editor Themes
-* Separate Application, Editor and Preview Themes
+* Customizable Preview Themes
-* Support for many editor themes
-* Customizable HTML preview themes
+* Customizable output syntax coloring themes
 * Use HTML and CSS to customize Preview and Editor Themes
-* Customizable preview HTML syntax coloring themes

 ### File Operations
 * Editor remembers open documents by default (optional)
 * Auto-Save and Auto-Backup support
 * Integrated file and folder browser
+* Many file common file operations on each file
+    * Show in viewers
+    * Edit in appropriate editors
+    * Commit to Git
+    * Compress images
 * Save files with encryption
 * Drag and drop documents from Explorer and Folder Browser
-* Open Command Window or Explorer for active document
+* Open a Terminal, Explorer or Git Client

 ### Git Integration
 * Show Git Status in Folder Browser
 * Commit and push Dialog
 * Commit and push active file, folder browser file
 * Commit and push all pending changes
+* Compare changes in configured Git Diff client
 * Undo Changes
 * Add Ignored Files
 * Clone Repository
 * Open in Git Client

-### Weblog Publisher
+### Weblog Publishing
 * Create or edit Weblog posts using Markdown
 * Publish your Markdown directly to your blog
-* Re-publish post at any time
+* Re-publish posts at any time
 * Post data stored as YAML metadata in Markdown
 * Send custom meta data with posts
 * Supports MetaWebLog, Wordpress and Medium (limited)
+* Supports document based blogs (Jekyll, Hugo, Wyam, Ghost etc.)
 * Download and edit existing posts
 * Very fast publish and download process
 * Support for multiple blogs